NgethaWachira/Microsoft-Azure/README.md

 and maintain a strong security posture using Microsoft’s security products and solutions

 ## Topics
-- Step-by-Step Guide to Setting Up and Securing Virtual Machines in Azure with Microsoft 365 Defender and Intune
+- <a href="https://github.com/NgethaWachira/Microsoft-Virtual-machine">Step-by-Step Guide to Setting Up and Securing Virtual Machines in Azure with Microsoft 365 Defender and Intune</a>